OCHA-DAP/pa-aa-bfa-drought/README.md

 ## Overview of analysis

+This repository currently only contains analysis of IRI data in `analyses` and code to download this data and monitor the trigger in `src`.

+More analyses were done, but these are in the [old repository](https://github.com/OCHA-DAP/pa-anticipatory-action/tree/develop/analyses/bfa) and should be ported over in the future.

+The explanation below on analyses and data sources is copied from the old repository.
+The text under `reproducing this analysis` is specific for the repository you are currently looking at.

 We first explored data on humanitarian risk and vulnerabilities to help define the geographic scope and shock for the pilot.
 This exploration is summarized in